United Nations: Awards

 A number of agencies and individuals associated with the UN have won the Nobel Peace Prize in recognition of their work.
 Two secretaries-general, Dag Hammarskjöld and Kofi Annan, were each awarded the prize; as were Ralph Bunche, a UN negotiator, René Cassin, a contributor to the Universal Declaration of Human Rights, and the American Secretary of State Cordell Hull for his role in the organization's founding.
 Lester B. Pearson, the Canadian Secretary of State for External Affairs, was awarded the prize in 1957 for his role in organizing the UN's first peacekeeping force to resolve the Suez Crisis.

 UNICEF won the prize in 1965, the International Labour Organization in 1969, the UN Peacekeeping Forces in 1988, the International Atomic Energy Agency (which reports to the UN) in 2005, and the UN-supported Organisation for the Prohibition of Chemical Weapons in 2013.
 The UN High Commissioner for Refugees was awarded the prize in 1954 and 1981, becoming one of only two recipients to win the prize twice.
 The UN as a whole was awarded the prize in 2001, sharing it with Annan.
 In 2007, the IPCC received the prize "for their efforts to build up and disseminate greater knowledge about man-made climate change, and to lay the foundations for the measures that are needed to counteract such change."

-On March 21, 2025, the joint Universities of Leuven and Louvain (Belgium) awarded the UNO an honorary degree which was given in the hands of António Guterres.
+On March 21, 2025, the joint Universities of Leuven and Louvain (Belgium) awarded the UN an honorary degree which was given in the hands of António Guterres.